jo3-l/action-check-yag-tmpl-syntax/README.md

 ### `include`

 **Required:** A glob for files to run the syntax checker on.
-The glob syntax is that of the Go standard library function [filepath.Match](https://golang.org/pkg/path/filepath/#Match).
+The glob syntax is described by the documentation for the [`Match`](https://pkg.go.dev/github.com/bmatcuk/doublestar/v4#Match) function from the Go library [doublestar](https://github.com/bmatcuk/doublestar).

 ## Outputs